carsten-wenderdel/wildbg/README.md

 # wildbg

 `wildbg` is a backgammon engine based on neural networks.
-Currently, it's in a pre-alpha phase.
+Currently, it's in alpha stage.

 ## Try it out